-The Office of Bulldog Experience will work with faculty within each curricular program area to create and implement at least one high-impact practice culminating experience to each of their students.
+The Office of Bulldog Experience will work with faculty within each curricular program area to create and implement at least one high-impact practice culminating experience for each of their students.
 By engaging in these culminating experiences, students will be able to actively experiment with what was already learned and experienced when confronted with new situations.
 Students will provide evidence of this active experimentation through the creation of culminating reflections.

-Kolb's Experiential Learning Cycle Concrete Experience (doing/ having an experience) Reflective Observation (reviewing/reflecting on the experience) Abstract Conceptualism (concluding/ learning from the experience)
+Kolb's Experiential Learning Cycle Concrete Experience (doing/ having an experience) Active Experimentation (planning/ trying out what you have learned) Reflective Observation (reviewing/ reflecting on the experience) Abstract Conceptualism (concluding/ learning from the experience)